 4 Great Places in the Mid-Atlantic to Camp Near Waterfalls

-1. CUNNINGHAM FALLS STATE PARK, MARYLAND - The small, but pretty, state park is located just west of Thurmont, MD in the Catoctin Mountains.
+The small, but pretty, state park is located just west of Thurmont, MD.
+It lies in the picturesque rolling hills of the Catoctin Mountains.
 The 78' tall, cascading, Cunningham Falls is the tallest in the state of Maryland.
 It's accessible via a short hike from the campground.

-3. RICKETTS GLEN STATE PARK, PENNSYLVANIA - This park, located 30 miles north of Bloomsberg, PA, is home to 22 named waterfalls.
+This park, located 30 miles north of Bloomsberg, PA, is home to 22 named waterfalls.
 The highest waterfall in the park is Ganoga Falls at 94'.
-The 7.2 mile Falls Trail can be hiked to see all of the falls or a shorter 3.3 mile trail can be taken to see most of them.
+The 7.2 mile long Falls Trail can be hiked to see all of the falls or a shorter 3.3 mile trail can be taken to see most of them.

-4. WATKINS GLEN STATE PARK, NEW YORK - At Watkins Glen S.P. it's possible to camp near a stream that drops 400' making 19 waterfalls as it cuts through a two mile long glen.
-A trail winds along the creek over stone bridges and stairs.
+This park is located in the Finger Lakes Region of New York State.
+It lies about four hours north of Harrisburg, PA and 100 miles southeast of Buffalo, New York.
+At Watkins Glen State Park it's possible to camp near a stream that drops 400 feet making 19 waterfalls as it cuts through a two mile long glen.
+A trail winds along the creek over picturesque stone bridges and stairs.